Beyond MACs: Hardware Efficient Architecture Design for Vision Backbones: Contrasting MACs and Latency for Vision Backbone Designs

 Modern backbone architectures widely utilize convolutions as a core component \citep{fastvit,efficientnet,efficientvit,biformer}, yet their impact on hardware efficiency remains largely unexamined.
 Therefore, we will investigate the hardware efficiency of convolutions in different scenarios.
 We will show that grouping (e.g. depthwise convolutions) and operating resolution of convolutions can have a substantial effect on the hardware efficiency.
 We will further analyze under which configurations (resolution and channel dimension) it is beneficial to replace the mobile inverted bottleneck (MBConv) block \citep{mobilenetv2}, which is a popular component of many backbone architectures \citep{efficientnet, efficientvit}, with the fused MBConv \citep{fusedmbconv}.
 At last, we analyze the efficiency of different adaptations of the original MHSA \citep{attentionisallyouneed} under different input resolutions.

-To quantify hardware efficiency, we measured latency and image throughput on a diverse set of computing devices, including: a server machine with an Nvidia A40 GPU for GPU throughput; a desktop machine with a Nvidia Titan RTX GPU for GPU latency; a GPU-accelerated embedding device Nvidia Jetson TX2; an iPhone 13 smartphone with an Apple A15 Bionic; and a Raspberry Pi5 with an ARM CPU.
+To quantify hardware efficiency, we measured latency and image throughput across commonly used deployment platforms, including: a server machine with an Nvidia A40 GPU; a desktop machine with a Nvidia Titan RTX GPU; a GPU-capabled embedding device Nvidia Jetson TX2; an iPhone 13 smartphone with an Apple A15 Bionic; and a Raspberry Pi5 with an ARM CPU.
 Following previous practices \citep{shvit, efficientvit}, we run a model with a batch size of 200 for GPU throughput, while to measure latency we use a batch size of 1.
 We always use the median time of all iterations for latency and also to calculate throughput.
 As input images, we generate random tensors beforehand.